uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 Thanks to our survey in step 1 we now have a much better idea of our target users and what their needs are.
 The next step is therefore to do some research on what solutions are already out there.

-We’ll use what is called a Competitive Analysis.
+We’ll use what is called a *Competitive Analysis*.
-A Competitive Analysis is when you research the existing solutions for your particular problem.
+A *Competitive Analysis* is when you research the existing solutions for your particular problem.
 Key questions you want to answer are:

 - What worked for them?